openscope/openscope/documentation/airport-guides/rjoa.md

 There are four radar positions in the Hiroshima Approach Control Area (ACA) — Depature, Approach, and Radar.

-As the name suggests, the Departure and Approach positions are for departing and arriving aircrafts to Sendai Airport.
+As the name suggests, the Departure and Approach positions are for departing and arriving aircrafts to Hiroshima Airport.

 The Radar position is used as a combined position of Depature and Approach.